UFC 181: Hendricks vs Lawler II: Predictions & Analysis

 A few statistical edges stand out.
 Rivera throws significantly more leather — a 1.1 sig. strike per minute gap.
 Faber is far more active with takedowns, averaging 2.3 more per 15 minutes.
 Rivera has tighter striking defense, making opponents miss more often.

-**The Pick: Urijah Faber over Francisco Rivera.** The model is firm on this one: Faber at 83%.
-The market and our model are aligned — the line looks fair.
+The Pick: Urijah Faber over Francisco Rivera.
+The model is firm on this one: Faber at 84%.
+Notably, the betting market has Faber at 80% implied while our model sees 84% — a 4-point disagreement that could signal value.

 Josh Samman vs Eddie Gordon